OctopusDeploy/docs/docs/administration/spaces/index.md

 As always, using our client libraries offer the best chance of a successful upgrade for your existing automation, and our latest release of Octopus Client has all the changes required to inter-operate with any version of Octopus, as do most of our plugins for other build systems.
 However, due to the depth and breadth of the changes required to make spaces a reality, we weren't able to maintain backwards compatibility for the REST API in all cases.

 Please refer to [release notes](https://octopus.com/downloads/compare?from=2018.12.1&to=2019.1.0) for a complete list of breaking changes.

-## When should I use Spaces?

-Spaces is extremely useful for organizations that have any number of the following characteristics:

-- Many groups of engineers across many projects
-- Requires separation of duties
-- Completely autonomous teams of engineers, each responsible for their entire process
-- Large number of projects or environments have created a cluttered dashboard and you just want to tidy them up

-### When shouldn't I use Spaces?

-If you need to keep resources available to multiple teams on a system-wide basis, spaces would prevent you from sharing those resources.
-If this is the case, the default space is likely the best solution for you and your teams.